 Thanks to the generosity of our supporters, we invest millions of dollars each year to increase the number of – and access to – high-quality ALS clinical trials.

 Through our Lawrence and Isabel Barnett Drug Development Program, we support the preclinical assessment of emerging ALS therapies and drive the crucial transition from laboratory research project to industry drug development effort.
 This stage is often referred to as the “valley of death” since promising biomedical ideas often wither and die at this point due to a lack of funding.
 By supporting projects at this stage, the Barnett Drug Development Program helps fill this funding gap and has contributed to the expansion of companies and therapeutics entering ALS clinical trials.

-We also support early stage (phase 1 and 2a) clinical trials of new or repurposed approaches for treating ALS with our Clinical Trial Awards.
+We also support early stage (phase 1 and 2a) clinical trials of new or repurposed approaches for treating ALS with our Hoffman ALS Clinical Trial Awards Program.
 These grants serve to “de-risk” clinical programs by supporting early-stage trials with clear go/no-go criteria that, if positive, can be used to attract follow-on funding and enable later stage development.

 In addition, we recognize that bolstering ALS clinical trial infrastructure is crucial to accelerating the development of new and effective treatments.
 In 2020, we provided foundational funding for the HEALEY ALS Platform Trial, which tests and evaluates multiple investigational treatments simultaneously.
 We also support NEALS, which has more than 20 years of experience developing and conducting multicenter ALS clinical trials.
 Finally, we launched our Trial Capacity Awards in 2022 to increase access to ALS clinical trials, especially for those in underserved populations, and help improve the efficiency and pace at which these studies are conducted.